All Episodes

 Can you hear that?

-Can you hear it when I'm speaking?
+Can you hear it when I'm speaking or only when I'm not?

-Can you hear this at all?
+When I'm speaking, can you hear this at all?

-Okay, is it is it enough to make you turn off the radio or is it irritating to you?
+Okay, is it enough to make you turn off the radio?

-Well, I know I've always done this for 23 years, but these people are claiming it's driving them nuts and they're going insane.
+I know I've always done this for 23 years, but these people are claiming it's driving them nuts and they're going insane.

 Very soft.

-I know it's not it's not.
+I know it's not, it's not that.

-But it's a you know, sometimes I sit here, I have my nervous energy.
+But it's a, you know, sometimes I sit here, I have my nervous energy.

 Tony in Tampa.

-I'm just having fun with it, snerdily.
+I'm just having fun with it, snerdly.

 Well, his coach is burying game balls.

-Uh Rex Ryan burying burying game balls.
+Rex Ryan burying game balls.

-He buried the game ball after the Patriots game, and uh somebody in a New York tabloid said today they're gonna run out of real estate to bury balls at the Jets headquarters if this keeps up.
+And somebody in a New York tabloid said today they're going to run out of real estate to bury balls at the Jets headquarters if this keeps up.

-Here's uh here's Richard in Arlington, Texas.
+Here's Richard in Arlington, Texas.

 Richard, great to have you on the EIB network.